 Great recipes for using up leftovers.

 Turn off the heat on stovetop dishes a minute or two before a dish is done, they will continue to cook simply by using the residual heat on the burner (particularly if it is electric).

-Four energy wasting habits round the home.
+Four energy-wasting habits round the home.

 Don't forget to put the lids on pots and pans to conserve heat and never, ever let gas flames lick up the side of the pan.
 It might look pretty, but it is just burning money.

-Subscribe today for just £12 for 12 issues...
+Subscribe today for just £3 for 3 issues...